aegershman/pivotal-tracker-resource/README.md

 # pivotal-tracker-resource

 An output-only resource for interacting with Pivotal Tracker stories.
-Heavily inspired by the [jira-resource](https://github.com/danrspencer/jira-resource).
+Inspired by the [jira-resource](https://github.com/danrspencer/jira-resource).

 ## quick example